Nemo64/meteor-query-builder/README.md

 ##### Arguments
 - **selector** [Mongo Selector (object or string)](http://docs.meteor.com/#selectors) <br>
   This argument is exactly the same as the one on the [find](http://docs.meteor.com/#find) method of meteor.

+## Contributing and Feedback
+Every kind of Contributing and/or Feedback is welcome.
+If an issue or a pull request isn't what you need you can contact me at cheat2000-git [at] yahoo.de or talk about it on [google groups](https://groups.google.com/d/topic/meteor-talk/dkgLpPppOFU/discussion)